Furtum: Contrectatio

-Contrectatio meant "handling" and was established as the prohibited action associated with furtum before the end of the republic.
+Contrectatio meant "handling" and was established as the prohibited action associated with furtum before the end of the Roman Republic.
 Furtum had in the early and mid-Republic required the carrying away of a thing.
 This was widened and there are several examples from the classical Rome and later where it is even hard to find physical contact in any sense.
 Contrectatio extended to dealing with the thing as if the owner, and "physical interference" can be considered a more accurate term than just touching.
 The idea of furtum, and conrectatio in particular, broadened during the republic to complement the narrowly defined Lex Aquilia.
 This did, for example, include using a borrowed thing in a way which went beyond that agreed with the lender (furtum usus), such as borrowing a horse and riding it for longer than agreed.
 During the Republic, no distinction was made in language between furtum usus and furtum in general.
 Contrectio included what might be thought of as fraud: knowingly accepting a wrongful payment, or embezzlement, for example.
 The case of wrongful payment is problematic, because a mistaken payment still transferred ownership; it seems contradictory that the receiver was granted ownership and still liable for theft.
 To accept a thing as a pledge knowing that it did not belong to the pledgor was also furtum – not merely acting as an accomplice.
 Plautus, a playwright, suggests that failing to report a theft after the fact was furtum, but this should not be assumed.
 The development of contrectio as the preferred prohibited act accompanied that of the criminal law, the actio doli (for fraud) and the Aquilian actions.

 An accomplice could be sued if he had provided help ope consilio – a physical act relating to the method of execution, rather than mere encouragement.
 It appears that Labeo was the first to require help or advice, and earlier sources suggest that both help and advice was required.
 Labeo's version was certainly entrenched by the early second century AD.
 An accomplice was treated as if he himself had committed the crime.
 Only one person needed to have handled the thing for all wrongdoers to be liable.
-Republican jurists were harder on accomplices than later jurists under the empire.
+Republican jurists were harder on accomplices than later jurists under the Roman Empire.
 Indeed, Ulpian considers the unwitting accomplice, who accidentally knocks out of the victim's hand some coins which are then stolen, an accomplice to the theft.
 Some commentators have gone as far to say that the veteres ("ancients") may not have even required a third party to remove the coins, as long as they were otherwise lost to the owner.